When to Yield the Right of Way

-While sometimes there is posted signage indicated the need for drivers to yield to oncoming traffic, very often these rules apply in areas without signs.
-One of the most common times instances local lawyers see people failing to yield the right of way is when a driver is turning left across oncoming traffic.
+While there is sometimes posted signage indicating the need for drivers to yield to oncoming traffic, these rules very often apply in areas without signs.
+One of the most common instances local lawyers see people failing to yield the right of way is when a driver is turning left across oncoming traffic.

-For instance, on Highway 380, if somebody is going east-bound but are wanting to go northbound, they have to go across the westbound lanes.
+For instance, on Highway 380, if someone is going eastbound but wants to go northbound, they have to cross the westbound lanes.
 These drivers have a duty to yield the right-of-way regardless if there is a sign or not.
-In other words, they must wait for traffic to clear before they can safely turn.
+In other words, they must wait for traffic to clear before turning safely.

 The same thing happens on minor roads.
 Regardless of whether there are posted signs, if a person is going to take a left across traffic, they have to wait until that lane of traffic has cleared.
 About 40 percent of all serious injuries occur when people fail to yield the right of way.